julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.
 I'm big on [product support](product_support.md).

-I worked at PagerDuty, Ripple, and Apollo GraphQL, helping users with technical questions, as described on [LinkedIn](https://www.linkedin.com/in/julianeon/).
+I did technical support at PagerDuty, Ripple, and Apollo GraphQL (see: [LinkedIn](https://www.linkedin.com/in/julianeon/).
 After that I worked at my consultancy, Excelsitor, on cryptocurrency projects.

-In terms of crypto, you can see my repos using the Graph protocol [here](https://github.com/julianeon/cronos) (subgraph for a Cronos token), [here](https://github.com/julianeon/cronos-graph) (front end to display Cronos data using that subgraph) and [here](https://github.com/julianeon/subgraph-sepolia-mkt) (front end for a newly created token I deployed on Ethereum's Sebolia testnet).
+In terms of crypto, using the Graph protocol, you can see my [subgraph](https://github.com/julianeon/cronos) for the Cronos ERC-20 token, this [app](https://github.com/julianeon/cronos-graph) to display Cronos data using that subgraphfor its data, and this [app](https://github.com/julianeon/subgraph-sepolia-mkt) displaying data for a newly created token deployed on Ethereum's Sebolia testnet.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.